caitcrow/skytrax/README.md

-Results of a SkyTrax data crawler (data scraping) stores in Excel files
+Results of a SkyTrax data crawler (data scraping) stored in seperate Excel files